oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-to-upgrade-your-tfs2010-databases-the-big-one/rule.md

 Note that these steps will also work for upgrading from TFS 2012 RC to RTM, or RTM to Update 1.

-These are the steps to migrate and upgrade to a new environment:
+​These are the steps to migrate and upgrade to a new environment:

 1. [Send an email](http://www.ssw.com.au/SSW/Standards/Rules/RulesToBetterNetworks.aspx#rebootrestart) to let everyone know the TFS server will be offline.
 2. Take the TFS 2010 server offline